sst/sst/www/docs/events.md

 ```

 :::info
 This configuration will retry all subscriber errors up to 10 times (with exponential backoff).
-You can also configure this on a per susbcriber basis.
+You can also configure this on a per subscriber basis.
 :::

 The template also creates an `event.ts` which creates an `event` function that can be used to define events.